pavani632/CODETECH-Task1/README.md

 - **Model Training:** Utilizes an embedding layer for word representation, followed by dense layers for classification.
 - **Visualization:** Plots the training and validation accuracy and loss over epochs.

-### Technologies Used:
+## Technologies Used
 - **Programming Language:** Python
 - **Libraries and Frameworks:**
-TensorFlow/Keras: For building, training, and evaluating the sentiment analysis model.
-NumPy: For numerical operations.
+  - TensorFlow/Keras for building and training the model
-pandas: For data manipulation and analysis.
+  - NumPy and pandas for data manipulation
-Matplotlib: For plotting training and validation accuracy and loss values.
+  - Matplotlib for plotting accuracy and loss curves
-IMDb Dataset: For training and testing the sentiment analysis model.
+- **Dataset:** IMDb Movie Reviews dataset

+## Target Audience
+This project is intended for data scientists, NLP enthusiasts, and developers interested in sentiment analysis.
+It can also be useful for businesses and researchers analyzing public sentiment towards movies.